 Third-level appeals may involve independent review organizations or state insurance department involvement.
 These external reviews can be powerful because they remove the decision from the insurance company’s internal process.
 However, they also require the most thorough documentation and preparation.
 Treat these appeals like legal proceedings, with organized exhibits, clear arguments, and professional presentation.

-Common Out-of-Network Billing Mistakes To Avoid
+Common Out-of-Network Billing Mistakes to Avoid

 Many providers inadvertently hurt their out-of-network reimbursement by making avoidable mistakes.
 Watch out for these common errors: